 Who We Are

-BPAC members are local volunteers who engage hundreds of Alexandria residents and seek solutions to safe walking and biking issues on their behalf.
+BPAC is compromised of local volunteers who engage hundreds of Alexandria residents and seek solutions to safe walking and biking issues on their behalf.

 BPAC is governed by Articles of Incorporation in the Commonwealth of Virginia and officers who are elected each year at an Annual meeting.
 Current officers are